yhc1338/hello-world/README.md

 # hello-world
-hello world
-try the first code and learn English
+the test created for trying the first code and learning English